hello-robot/stretch_mujoco/README.md

 <img src="./docs/stretch_mujoco.png" title="Stretch In Kitchen" width="100%">

-Stretch in Kitchen scenes from [Robocasa](https://github.com/robocasa/robocasa)

 This library provides the simulation stack for Stretch with [Mujoco](https://github.com/google-deepmind/mujoco).
-Currently only Stretch 3 version is fully supported with position control interface for all robot joints and velocity control for base.
+Currently only Stretch 3 is fully supported with a position control interface for all arm/head/gripper joints and velocity control for base.
 Camera data with depth perception and camera parameters are provided.
-The library supports simuation with GUI and also headless mode.
-Stretch can be spawned in any Robocasa provided kitchen environments.
+The library supports simuation with GUI or headless mode.
+Also, Stretch can be spawned in any Robocasa-provided kitchen environment.

 ## Getting Started

-Install Mujoco (v3.0>), older versions might work but not tested.
+First, install [`uv`](https://docs.astral.sh/uv/#getting-started).
+Uv is a package manager that we'll use to run this project.

+Then, clone this repo:

 ```
 git clone https://github.com/hello-robot/stretch_mujoco
 cd stretch_mujoco
-pip install -e .
 ```

-Note: For conda environments `conda install mujoco` is recommended.

-Spawn Stretch in default scene and see the camera frames
+Lastly, run the simulation.
+It'll spawn Stretch in default scene and pop up 5 additional windows that shows what the 2 depth cameras and 1 wide-angle camera sees.

 ```
-python3 -m stretch_mujoco.stretch_mujoco
+uv run launch_sim.py
 ```

 <p>